-Part 24 of my "Heritage" travel campaign.
+Part 24 of my "Heritage" Travel Campaign.

-After I wrapped of the first half of my road trip in Mobile, Alabama, I took three weeks off and spent it in southern Georgia with friends.
+After I wrapped up the first half of my road trip in Mobile, Alabama, I took three weeks off and spent it in southern Georgia with friends.
 We went to Orlando to watch the Miami Hurricanes play the Florida Gators in the first game of the season at Camping World Stadium.

 The first half of my road trip was all about the South, and the second half was going to be all about the West.
 Toward the end of August, I decided to get back on the road and kick off the second half of my road trip with a visit back home to southern Illinois where I grew up for Labor Day weekend.